Panda2340/inspireos-beta/README.md

 InspireOS is a lightweight operating system built for the Raspberry Pi Pico.
-The datafiles are not images.
+The datafiles are not OS images.
 They contain information about an InspireOS build.